Skip to main content

 • A healthy response returns 200 OK.

-• The response body may include a simple status indicator (for example, status: "ok").
+• The response body may include a status indicator, such as status: "ok".

 API Test Client

-Use the built-in API Explorer to quickly test endpoints and validate your configuration.
+Use the built-in API Explorer to test endpoints and validate your configuration.

 • View sample payloads and responses